-More Than One EIN

-If you have more than one EIN and are not sure which to use, contact the IRS Center where you file your return.
-Tell them the numbers you have, the name and address you used on each application, and the address of your principal place of business.
-They will tell you which number to use.
+More than one EIN.
+You should have only one EIN.
+If you have more than one EIN and are not sure which to use, contact the Internal Revenue Service Center where you file your return.
+Give the numbers you have, the name and address to which each was assigned, and the address of your main place of business.
+The IRS will tell you which number to use.

-More Information
+More information.
 For more information about EINs, get Publication 1635, Understanding Your EIN.